 Why Do Cats Chatter Their Teeth?

-Most of the reasons that cats chatter their teeth are related and involve the cat having spotted potential prey.
+Most of the reasons cats chatter their teeth are related and involve the cat having spotted potential prey.
 But not every reason is linked to this.

 Cats chatter their teeth because: